lio972/sublime-text-community-packages/trunk/LaTeX/README.txt

 closed upon clicking one line, but you can reopen it via the "showTeXErrors" command.

 A "build system" profile is also provided; you can run pdflatex by hitting the standard F7 key (or whatever you use to build stuff) as well, but error detection is very flaky.
-Consider this experimental for the time being, and use the "texify" command instead.
+Consider this experimental for the time being, and use the "texify" and "showTeXErrors" commands instead.

 ###Requirements